 Of course, money is just one small part of holiday stress.
 And as far as holiday health advice goes, a lot of it revolves around eating and exercise.
 This is the time of year when it seems like we do nothing but eat, and it would be a stretch to call most holiday recipes “healthy.”

-But fortunately, we have some tips for living healthy during the holidays so you can stay in shape and feeling good enough to enjoy them.
+Fortunately, we have some tips for living healthy during the holidays so you can stay in shape and feel good enough to enjoy them.
 That way, you won’t find yourself searching for some sort of “healthy detox” after the holidays — because, spoiler alert, there really is no such thing.

 Eating Healthy Around the Holidays